 Regional superintendents may operate special education classes for

-children from orphanages, foster family homes, children's homes or State
+children from orphanages, foster family homes, children's homes, or State residential

 of the school board otherwise so obligated.
 In electing to assume the